 In compliance with Title IX of the Education Amendment of 1972, Trinity College does not discriminate on the basis of sex in admission to or employment in its education programs or activities.

-All inquiries concerning the application of Title IX and its implementing regulations may contact the Title IX coordinator: Paul S. Willard, 2430 Welbilt Boulevard, Trinity, FL 34655.
+All inquiries concerning the application of Title IX and its implementing regulations may contact the Title IX coordinator: Al Depoutot, 2430 Welbilt Boulevard, Trinity, FL 34655.
+Phone: 727-569-1416.
+E-mail: adepoutot@trinitycollege.edu.